-Learners also use the self-paced Study Guide and recommended texts.
-The Study Guide covers the units of competency and includes appropriate reading recommendations and resources.
+Learners also use a self-paced study guide and recommended texts.
+The study guide covers the units of competency and includes appropriate reading recommendations and resources.

-It is important to have regular discussions with your assessor after completing each unit.
+It is important to have regular discussions with your assessor or training administration after completing each unit.